Heart-pounding music, passionate romance and intimate choreography make Dirty Dancing a timeless movie.

-He said: “It is my daughter’s favourite film and she would always be watching it with her mother and friends.
+Addressing journalists at the Dirty Dancing press launch, Karl Sydow said: “It is my daughter’s favourite film and she would always be watching it with her mother and friends.
 It is a strange demographic, not limited by age, it is just women generally and they like to watch it together in groups.
 So I thought it would only be if we ran out of women that we would then run out of audience!”

 The Academy Award-winning film is considered one of the greatest dance movies ever made, launching the careers of Patrick Swayze and Jennifer Grey.
 Generations of women are fanatical about the classic moments (the risqué underworld of the staff living quarters, the log scene, the field, the lake) and the erotically-charged moves seen on-screen reinvented partner dancing.

-Ensuring the choreography is right for such a well-loved film is surely a challenge.
+Ensuring the choreography is right for such a well-loved film must be a challenge.
 Associate choreographer Glenn Wilkinson confirms: “It is a conundrum.
 If you watch the film there really is not that much dancing – we get more of a suggestion of the moves, the feelings.
 When you have got a movie camera, that lens can follow just the upper half of the body and come in close.
 Getting that intensity in what I call a ‘wide-shot’ and keeping the dance momentum on stage is the challenge.”

-Dancers in the show learn their Dirty Dancing vocabulary early on in rehearsals – every move is given a distinctive name, from the “dip” (backbend) and “circular dip” to the “koala” (female dancer airborne, clutched to male dancer’s chest, legs pulled up in a squat position) and even the “koala at a party” (as before but with wild arm movements).
+Dancers in the show learn their Dirty Dancing vocabulary early on in rehearsals.
+Every move is given a distinctive name, from the “dip” (backbend) and “circular dip” to the “koala” (female dancer airborne, clutched to male dancer’s chest, legs pulled up in a squat position) and even the “koala at a party” (as before but with wild arm movements).

 These signature steps are then put together in tantalising sequences to create all the different numbers in the show.

-James Bennett, who will dance in the Ensemble in the upcoming tour and work as Dance Captain and Swing, said: “It’s all about enthusiasm – I need to know everybody’s parts and get that feeling of excitement and teenage attraction out on stage.”
+James Bennett, who will dance in the Ensemble in the upcoming tour and work as Dance Captain and Swing, said: “It’s all about enthusiasm.
+I need to know everybody’s parts and get that feeling of excitement and teenage attraction out on stage.”